Model & Strategy

 Built on lessons in 53 communities, StriveTogether’s Theory of Action helps local partnerships build and sustain civic infrastructure by engaging the community, eliminating disparities, focusing on continuous improvement and aligning existing resources.
 StriveTogether helps communities unite stakeholders around shared goals, measures and results in education.
 StriveTogether supports these communities through network activities, tools and strategic assistance aligned with a nationally-recognized Theory of Action.
 Network outcomes include kindergarten readiness, early grade reading, middle grade math, high school graduation, postsecondary enrollment and attainment.

-Jeff Edmondson is Managing Director of StriveTogether, a subsidiary of KnowledgeWorks.
+Until 2017, Jeff Edmondson led StriveTogether and was the founding executive director of the StrivePartnership.
+Jeff now serves as Executive Director of Community Mobilization at Ballmer Group.
 Prior to founding StriveTogether, Edmondson was the founding executive director of the StrivePartnership in Cincinnati and Northern Kentucky, a partnership of postsecondary, K-12, business, philanthropic, non-profit, and civic organizations aimed at increasing education outcomes for students throughout the region.
 StrivePartnership is one of the most notable collective impact initiatives and Edmondson has drawn on the work of the Partnership to develop StriveTogether and the national Cradle to Career Network.